Personal Transformation Leader & Narrative Coach

 I took those instructions to heart.
 I went to college and eventually found myself on a corporate path.
 My first job was working for a fabulous woman who worked her way up from a secretary to a Vice President during a time when women were just entering into corporations.
 She was as tough as nails but she became a great mentor and taught me how to climb the corporate ladder.

-The one lesson I’ll never forget is how upset she would get when some of my feminine traits came out at work.
-It was then I learned that in order for me to be successful at work, I’d have to switch my femininity off.
+The one lesson I’ll never forget, is how dissapointed she would get when showed my feminine side.
+I learned then, that in order for me to be successful at work, I’d have to switch my femininity off.
 I couldn't be a woman – I had to act like a man.

 I compromised my feelings so I wouldn’t appear too emotional.